 The commute from the airport to our hotel in the city was long – a whole hour if not more!
 Highways from the airport were visibly new, streets were clean and there was a strong sense of heightened progress, with buildings along the main highway such as the Diamniadio Olympic Stadium, which has a capacity of 50,000 and is slated to host the 2026 Summer Youth Olympics.
 We would be spending our next week at the World Water Forum, held at the Centre des Expositions de Dakar, a huge and also new Exhibition Centre a good 45 minutes from the city center.

-The shuttle driver proudly spoke about the new high speed train that had been commissioned a few months earlier, and how this was a convenient way to beat the traffic.
+The shuttle driver proudly spoke about the new high-speed train that had been commissioned a few months earlier, and how this was a convenient way to beat the traffic.
 Because I arrived on Saturday afternoon, it was a smooth drive into what was now what I call “rugged Dakar,” a city seemingly stuck in an era past with heavy French influence in architecture and pace.
 Streets were incredibly narrow and crowded, forming a mosaic that connected row after row of very old buildings that were hardly appealing in view.
-Pavements were filled with road side markets and hawkers selling anything from fresh produce to traditional Senegalese attires.
-Arriving at the hotel after a 14 hour flight led me to nothing else but a shower, quick meal and bed time.
+Pavements were filled with roadside markets and hawkers selling anything from fresh produce to traditional Senegalese attires.
+Arriving at the hotel after a 14-hour flight led me to nothing else but a shower, a quick meal, and bedtime.
 Exploring Dakar was going to have to take place at some point during what was to be a very hectic conference week ahead.